-To meet this need Stable Publishing is launching the Physical Activity Facilities magazine to reflect this shift and much broader scope of the sector.
+To meet this need Stable Publishing has launched the Physical Activity Facilities magazine to reflect this shift and much broader scope of the sector.
 The magazine replaces the highly successful Play & Sport Matters magazine.

-The government’s new sports strategy, published just before Christmas, takes a new, broader approach removing the distinction between sport and physical activity for the first time, and setting aside specific funding to tackle inactivity.
-Physical Activity Facilities magazine will address the increasing importance of physical activity and facilities.
+The government’s new sports strategy takes a new, broader approach removing the distinction between sport and physical activity for the first time, and setting aside specific funding to tackle inactivity.
+Physical Activity Facilities magazine addresses the increasing importance of physical activity and facilities.

 The editorial scope embraces all forms of physical activity, in the public, private and education sectors.
-Physical activity facilities magazine will cover the design, build and management of play, sports, fitness, recreation and leisure facilities across the UK.
+Physical activity facilities magazine covers the design, build and management of play, sports, fitness, recreation and leisure facilities across the UK.

-Published six times a year, it will feature a mix of news, trends, developments overseas, interviews, case studies and comment covering all aspects of physical activity.
+Published six times a year, it features a mix of news, trends, developments overseas, interviews, case studies and comment covering all aspects of physical activity.

 As with all our titles we are editorially led and would love to receive your news and hear your views.
 You can reach Vicky our editor on firstname.lastname@example.org